BIKASH1002/Aspect-Sentiment/README.md

 - **Sentiment:** Derived from the score (positive for scores >3, negative for scores ≤3).

 This dataset serves as the foundation for extracting aspects and analyzing their sentiments.
 For complete dataset access [click here](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews)

+## Features

+- **Aspect Extraction:** Identify product-related aspects (e.g., "battery life," "build quality") using NLP models.

+- **Sentiment Analysis:** Perform sentiment classification (positive, negative) on extracted aspects.

+- **SGDC Classifier Integration:** Utilize the Stochastic Gradient Descent Classifier to achieve 80% accuracy in sentiment classification.

+- **Scalable Database Storage:** Store processed reviews and aspects in MongoDB for easy access.

+- **User-Friendly Visualization:** Leverage MongoDB Compass for schema and document exploration.

+## Procedure

+**1. Data Preprocessing:**

+- Clean and tokenize the review text.

+- Remove stop words and irrelevant phrases.

+**2. Aspect Extraction:**

+- Use SpaCy and dependency parsing to identify noun chunks and meaningful phrases.

+- Apply filters to retain product-relevant terms.

+**3. Sentiment Classification:**

+- Use the SGDC classifier with a custom pipeline for sentiment prediction.

+- Achieve 80% accuracy using test data.

+**4. Data Storage:**

+- Store the processed data (reviews, aspects, and sentiments) in MongoDB.

+**5. Visualization:**

+Use MongoDB Compass to explore stored documents and validate the schema.